 Our team will help optimize your health, improve your quality of life, and reduce your risk when you have had a heart attack; undergone coronary bypass surgery, valve replacement, or catheter-based interventions within the last 12 months; or have congestive heart failure or symptomatic lung disease such as COPD (chronic obstructive pulmonary disease), emphysema, interstitial lung disease, or chronic bronchitis.

 If you have a medical emergency, call 911 immediately or go directly to the nearest emergency department.
 Phone calls made to our center after hours will be answered by voicemail.
 We will return your call on the next business day.

 Jennifer Shalz, MD is medical director of St. Luke’s Heart Health and Rehabilitation as well as the Care Transitions program, which helps patients with congestive heart failure be successful at managing their health at home.
-She is also medical director of St. Luke’s outpatient tobacco cessation clinics.
+She is also medical director of St. Luke’s outpatient tobacco treatment clinics.
 Her interests are in behavior change, primary and secondary prevention of chronic disease, and a holistic approach to maximizing quality and quantity of life.

 The goal of St. Luke’s cardiac rehab is to stabilize, slow, or even reverse the progression of cardiovascular disease.